How to make a splint

-Splints can be used for many different injuries.
+Splints can be used for different injuries.
 Any time there is a broken bone, stabilizing the area is important.

-- Care for all wounds first before applying a splint.
+- Care for the wound first before applying a splint.

-- An injured body part should usually be splinted in the position in which it was found, unless you have been treated by a professional who is a specialist in that area.
+- An injured body part should usually be splinted in the position in which it was found, unless it has been treated by a professional who is a specialist in that body part.

-- Find something rigid to use as supports to make the splint such as sticks, boards, or even rolled up newspapers.
+- Find something rigid to use as supports to make the splint, such as sticks, boards, or even rolled up newspapers.
 If none can be found, use a rolled blanket or clothing.
 An injured body part can also be taped to an uninjured body part in order to prevent it from moving.
-For example, you can tape an injured finger to the finger next to it to keep it immobile.
+For example, you can tape an injured finger to the finger next to it.

-- Seek professional medical attention.
+- Seek medical help right away.

 When to Contact a Medical Professional

-Bone that is sticking through the skin
+- Bone that is sticking through the skin

-Open would around the injury
+- An open wound around the injury

-Loss of feeling (sensation)
+- Loss of feeling (sensation)

 Safety is the best way to avoid broken bones caused by falling.
-Some diseases make bones break easier, so use caution when assisting a person with fragile bones.

-Chudnofsky CR, Byers SE.
+Chudnofsky CR.
 Splinting techniques.
-In: Roberts JR, Hedges JR, eds.
+In: Roberts JR, ed.
 Clinical Procedures in Emergency Medicine.
-5th ed.
-Philadelphia, Pa: Elsevier Saunders; 2009:chap 50.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 50.

 Kassel MR, Gianotti A. Splints and slings.
 In: Auerbach PS, ed.
 Wilderness Medicine.
 6th ed.
-Philadelphia, Pa: Elsevier Mosby; 2011:chap 19.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 19.

-- Last reviewed on 4/16/2013
+- Last reviewed on 5/9/2015

-- C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.
+- C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.